 EUROPEAN SPACE AGENCY / NASA / JPL / UNIVERSITY OF ARIZONA / SCIENCE PHOTO LIBRARY EUROPEAN SPACE AGENCY / NASA / JPL / UNIVERSITY OF ARIZONA / SCIENCE PHOTO LIBRARY

 This image may not be used to state or imply ESA endorsement of any company or product.

 Surface of Titan.
-Stereographic (fish-eye) view of Titan's surface as obtained by the European Space Agency's Huygens probe on 14 January 2005.
+Mercator projection of an image of Titan's surface obtained by the European Space Agency's Huygens probe on 14 January 2005.
 Huygens arrived at Titan, the largest moon of Saturn, after a seven-year voyage from Earth.
-This image, from an altitude of 5 kilometres, was taken during the 3-hour parachute descent by the Descent Imager/Spectral Radiometer (DISR).
+This image, from an altitude of 10 kilometres, was taken during the 3-hour parachute descent by the Descent Imager/Spectral Radiometer (DISR).
 Titan's atmosphere is mainly nitrogen with clouds of methane and ethane.
 The surface is a mixture of water and hydrocarbon ice.
 After landing in a region called Xanadu, the probe transmission to the Cassini orbiter lasted around 90 minutes.

 Model release not required.
 Property release not required.